Keraskp/Learn-Basics-Final-Task/README.md

 2. Once installed, clone this repository by entering the following command :
 `git clone https://github.com/Keraskp/Learn-Basics-Final-Task.git`
+You may download the main.py file only.
+Make sure you have a folder name `output` in the same directory.

 3. Open the cloned repository and run main.py :
 `python3 main.py` or `python main.py`